Silver St. Cloud

-Silver St. Cloud is a fictional character appearing in American comic books published by DC Comics, commonly in association with the vigilante Batman.
+Silver St. Cloud is a fictional character appearing in American comic books published by DC Comics, commonly in association with the superhero Batman.
 The character debuted in Detective Comics #470 (June 1977) and was created by Steve Englehart and Walt Simonson.
 Silver St. Cloud is typically depicted as a romantic interest of Bruce Wayne.

 St. Cloud appeared in the second season of Gotham, portrayed by Natalie Alyn Lind.

 Publication history

 Created by Steve Englehart and Walt Simonson, Silver St. Cloud debuted in Detective Comics #470 (February 1977).
 The issues featuring her earlier appearances have been collected in trade paperback form as Batman: Strange Apparitions.

 Fictional character biography

 St. Cloud is a socialite residing in Gotham City, hosting parties for the rich and influential.
 She later becomes a successful event planner outside Gotham.